alanng10/BinaryExecutePlat/Docue/a.md

 Any binary in the format can be executed on the plat.

 One Binary Execute Plat with port on Network is enough element to execute binary.

+One Binary Execute Plat with one format is enough element.